aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/linq-reporting-engine/linq-reporting-engine-api/_index.md

 ## Accessing CSV Data

-To access CSV data while building a report, you can pass a `CsvDataSource` instance to the engine as a data source.
+To access CSV data while building a report, you can pass a [CsvDataSource](https://reference.aspose.com/words/python-net/aspose.words.reporting/csvdatasource/) instance to the engine as a data source.

-Using of `CsvDataSource` enables you to work with typed values rather than just strings in template documents.
-Although CSV as a format does not define a way to store values of types other than strings, `CsvDataSource` is capable to recognize values of the following types by their string representations:
+Using of [CsvDataSource](https://reference.aspose.com/words/python-net/aspose.words.reporting/csvdatasource/) enables you to work with typed values rather than just strings in template documents.
+Although CSV as a format does not define a way to store values of types other than strings, [CsvDataSource](https://reference.aspose.com/words/python-net/aspose.words.reporting/csvdatasource/) is capable to recognize values of the following types by their string representations:

-- Int64?
+- `int`
-- Double?
+- `float`
-- Boolean?
+- `bool`
-- DateTime?
+- `datetime`

 **Note –** For recognition of data types to work, string representations of corresponding values must be formed using invariant culture settings.

-In template documents, a`CsvDataSource` instance should be treated as a sequence of objects having corresponding fields as shown in the following example.
+In template documents, a [CsvDataSource](https://reference.aspose.com/words/python-net/aspose.words.reporting/csvdatasource/) instance should be treated as a sequence of objects having corresponding fields as shown in the following example.

 CSV